melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 ## The blocking code issue

 When you have done all the above, you are probably left with some hard to solve 'blocking code' issues.
-Google will suggest to move the CSS to the footer, but that does not really solve it.
-You will get an ugly Flash Of Unstyled Text (FOUT) and your website will only be usable after the CSS has loaded.
+Google will suggest to move the Javascript and CSS to the footer, but that does not really solve it.
+You will get an ugly Flash Of Unstyled Text (FOUT) and your website will only be usable after your code has loaded.
 Here is where I got stuck in the beginning.
 Fortunately, there are two solutions to fix this blocking issue.

 The first approach is perfectly outlined by Delete Agency (the last website in the list).
 They use a lot of Javascript and CSS, which is typically blocking.
 Therefore they had to split and/or inline parts of this code.
 They [documented](https://www.deleteagency.com/blog/how-to-get-a-100-percents-lighthouse-performance-score) this process in great detail.
 The end-result is impressive, but it is also an awful lot of work.

 Fortunately, there is a much simpler approach.
 You should simply use less Javascript and CSS.
 When you compare the websites built by Usecue (me) to the website built by Delete Agency you see that I used way less Javascript and CSS.
 The difference is a factor 10.
 This obviously completely removes the need for inlining and splitting code.
-When you look at all websites worldwide, the difference is actually more than a factor 20.
+When you look at all websites worldwide, the difference is actually more of a factor 20.
 The 'average website' is has [400kb Javascript](https://httparchive.org/reports/state-of-javascript#bytesJs) and [60kb CSS](https://httparchive.org/reports/page-weight#bytesCss).
-To get these numbers down so drastically I only had to do ONE relatively simple thing: stop using (Javascript and CSS) frameworks.
-Ofcourse it required a learning curve, but I got the hang of it really quickly.
+To get these numbers down so drastically I only had to do ONE thing: stop using (Javascript and CSS) frameworks.
+Ofcourse this required a learning curve, but I got the hang of it really quickly.

 A misconception is that your total page size should be small.
 You can perfectly load a LOT of large images.
 A homepage twice as big as the one from Delete Agency can still get a perfect score.
-The problem is only in the blocking CSS and Javascript.
+The problem lies only in the blocking CSS and Javascript.

 ## Some closing words...

 Not using Javascript and CSS frameworks might seem scary at first.
 But Javascript and CSS have come a long way.
 Things like Flexbox, CSS columns and CSS grid handle most of your more complex CSS problems with ease.
 You should simply stick to writing lean CSS and lean Javascript.
+It might feel like going back to the nineties or the zero's, so feel free to listen to Michael Jackson and sing along, while programming this way.
+Heal the world!
+CSS and Javascript without dependencies is a happy place.

 If you feel insecure about programming non-jQuery stuff, please let [Chris Ferdinandy](https://gomakethings.com/) help you.
 He is an advocate for a simpler World Wide Web and loves to teach you [Vanilla Javascript](https://gomakethings.com/).